 Central African cuisine is rooted in the abundant natural resources of the Congo Basin — river fish, wild game, tropical tubers, and forest greens form the backbone of the national diet.
 Cassava is the dominant starch, prepared in multiple ways, while peanuts (groundnuts), palm oil, and plantains flavor almost every savory dish.
 French colonial influence brought baguettes, patisseries, and café culture to Bangui, while the Lebanese merchant community contributes mezze and grilled meat traditions to the city's restaurant scene.

-These iconic dishes define the culinary identity of Central African Republic.
+Iconic dishes that define Central African Republic.

 Capitaine Fish (Capitaine grillé)